hope-data-science/tidyfst/README.md

 ## Features

 - Receives any data.frame (tibble/data.table/data.frame) and returns a data.table.
-- Show the variable class of data.table as default (currently in development version 0.6.9 only).
+- Show the variable class of data.table as default.
 - Never use in place replacement.
 - Use suffix rather than prefix to increase the efficiency (especially when you have IDE with automatic code completion).
 - More flexible verbs for big data manipulation.